 The TDWSA Executive shall confer to decide if action should be taken.
 Acknowledgement of the protest will be sent within 48 hours to the team captain.
 Every effort will be made to expedite a decision, however in the event the Executive is not available to meet immediately; it may take up to 3 weeks to respond.
 The team captain will receive a written response from the Division Convenor.

-- LEAGUE STANDINGS
+D. LEAGUE STANDINGS

-1/ Teams will earn 1 point per match won, either by playing the match or by default, with a total of 5 points being awarded each evening.
+1/ Teams will earn 1 point per match won, either by playing the match or by default, with a total of 4 points being awarded each evening.

 3/ If there is a tie for playoff positions, the process of elimination shall be as follows:

-Total number of games won by each team; if tied, then…
+– Total number of games won by each team; if tied, then…

 – Total number of games lost by each team; if tied, then…

 – Total number of points won by each team; if tied, then…

-– Total number of points lost by each team, if tied, then, play off against each other, or, as a last resort, flip a coin.
+– Play off against each other, or, as a last resort, flip a coin.

-a) In the Winter League, the Finals for all divisions are held on the same night at the same location.
+a) In the Winter League, the finals for all divisions are held on the same night at the same location.

 b) In the Summer League, the C/D Division holds semi-finals and finals, depending on participation rates.
 The A/B Division does not hold semi-finals or finals.

 For example: If Player A plays position #1 4 times during the season and position #2 4 times, their average playing position is 1.5.
 If Player B on the same team plays #1 3 times and #2 twice, they will have an average playing position of 1.4.
 Player B must play above Player A in the finals regardless of win/loss record.